What is the Window of Tolerance and How It Impacts Your Life

 The Concept Originally Developed by Dr. Dan Siegel

-Dr. Dan Siegel introduced the Window of Tolerance to depict our capacity to stay calm and composed.
-His work highlights the importance of optimal arousal for effective functioning.
+Dr. Dan Siegel introduced the Window of Tolerance to show our capacity for calm composure.
+His work proves that optimal arousal is essential for effective functioning.

-Additionally, understanding complex trauma is essential in therapeutic settings.
-This trauma can stem from experiences like childhood abuse and neglect.
-It often leads to dissociation when distress surpasses coping abilities.
+Complex trauma understanding matters in therapy.
+This trauma stems from childhood abuse and neglect.
+It triggers dissociation when distress overwhelms coping abilities.

 Hyperarousal: When We Feel Too Much